 About

-The RAF Chinook Display Team, based at RAF Odiham in Hampshire, aims to demonstrate the RAF Chinook's capability.
-As well as part of the RAF Chinook Display Team, the crew are also part of a fully operational Squadron where they combine their daily training demands with practising their display sequence.
+The RAF Chinook Display Team, based at RAF Odiham in Hampshire, exists to demonstrate the Chinook Force’s capability.
+In addition to serving on the Display Team, the crew are also part of a fully operational Squadron where they balance their operational training demands with practising the display sequence.

 ROLE

-The Chinook is an extremely capable and highly versatile support helicopter that can be operated from land bases or seaborne vessels into a range of diverse environments, from the Arctic to the desert or jungle.
-The aircraft may be heavily armed and is fitted with a suite of self-defence equipment allowing it to operate across highly contested battlespace.
-Chinooks are primarily used for trooping, resupply and battlefield casualty evacuation (casevac) but the crews are trained to accomplish these tasks under threat from both ground and air based enemies.
+The Chinook is an extremely capable and highly versatile support helicopter that can be operated from land bases or ships in a range of diverse environments, from the Arctic to the desert or jungle.
+The aircraft can be armed, fitted with effective ballistic protection, and is endowed with self-defence equipment that enables it to operate within contested battlespaces.
+Crews are trained to operate against a plethora of land, sea and air based threats.
+Chinooks are primarily used for moving troops around the battlefield to deliver air manoeuvre, provide logistical resupply and conduct battlefield casualty evacuation.

-Its secondary roles include search and rescue (SAR), and supporting a wide variety of specialist tasks, including the National Resilience commitment.
-A Chinook crew traditionally comprises two pilots and two crewmen, supplemented by specialists dependent upon mission requirements.
+Its secondary roles include search and rescue, and supporting a wide variety of specialist tasks, including the National Resilience commitment.
+A Chinook crew traditionally comprises two Pilots and two Weapons System Operators, which can be augmented by specialists depending upon the requirements of the mission.

 CAPABILITY

-In addition to its traditional war fighting roles, the Chinook’s lifting capability is held at readiness under the National Resilience commitment to respond to emergencies in the UK; in recent years these have included resupplying snowbound farmers in Northern Ireland and moving tons of aggregate to help reconstruct flood defences damaged by winter storms.
+In addition to its traditional war fighting roles, the Chinook’s lifting capability is held at readiness under the National Resilience commitment to respond to emergencies in the UK; in recent years these have included resupplying snowbound farmers in Northern Ireland, moving tons of aggregate to help reconstruct flood defences damaged by winter storms.
+The Chinook Force were also pivotal in preventing Toddbrook reservoir dam from collapsing, whereby the Chinook was used as an airborne crane to accurately position ballast to sure up the dam wall.